One of the most common questions our sales and customer success teams hear is what is the best way to create an outbound calling strategy?

 Tip #1 - List-based calling is more productive than random dialing

 Being organized is a proven method of improving productivity.
 Having a daily plan is a second reliable method to keep yourself on track.
 I like to make a list of my daily projects, meetings and appointments so I don't get surprised.
 We have learned from our customers that providing business development and inside sales reps with a daily or weekly calling plan is more productive than 'one-off' random dialing."
-In fact, in our latest webinar, "Sales Productivity Trends for 2015", our audience indicated that 70% of their companies have formalized sales processes in place.
+In fact, in our webinar, "Sales Productivity Trends", our audience indicated that 70% of their companies have formalized sales processes in place.

 Liaison Technologies learned that a lot of the (sales team’s) day was spent doing research, making the direct dials, then sending an email.
 According to Steve Haverdink of Liaison's Enterprise Data Group, “We were doing a lot of ‘one-off’ campaigns.
 Now our sales representative selects a calling list in Salesforce.com."